topolvm/topolvm/docs/design.md

 these metrics, TopoLVM installs a [device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) called *lvmetrics* into `kubelet`.

-Extension of the general scheduler will be implemented as a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md).
+Extension of the general scheduler will be implemented as a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) called `topolvm-scheduler`.

 To support dynamic volume provisioning, CSI controller service need to create a logical volume on remote target nodes.
-To accept volume creation or deletion requests from CSI controller, each Node runs a gRPC service to manage LVM logical volumes.
+In general, CSI controller runs on a different node from the target node of the volume.
+To allow communication between CSI controller and the target node, TopoLVM uses a custom resource (CRD) called `LogicalVolume`.

-Remote LVM service is divided into two:
+1. `external-provisioner` calls CSI controller's `CreateVolume` with the topology key of the target node.
-- LVMd: A gRPC service listening on a Unix domain socket running on Node OS.
+2. CSI controller creates a `LogicalVolume` with the topology key and capacity of the volume.
-- LVMd-Proxy: A gRPC service listening on a TCP socket to proxy requests from CSI Controller to LVMd.
-This is run as a DaemonSet.
+3. `topolvm-node` on the target node watches `LogicalVolume` for the target node.

-LVMd-Proxy will authenticate CSI controller with TLS certificates.
+4. `topolvm-node` sends a volume create request to `lvmd` over UNIX domain socket.

-LVMd accepts requests from LVMd-Proxy and lvmetrics.
+5. `lvmd` creates an LVM logical volume as requested.

-### Authentication
+6. `topolvm-node` updates the status of `LogicalVolume`.

-To protect the LVM service, the gRPC service should require authentication.
+7. CSI controller watches the status of `LogicalVolume` until an LVM logical volume is getting created.

-Authentication will be implemented with mutual TLS.
+`lvmd` accepts requests from `topolvm-node` and `lvmetrics`.

 Packaging and deployment
 ------------------------

-LVMd is provided as a single executable.
+`lvmd` is provided as a single executable.
-Users need to deploy LVMd manually by themselves.
+Users need to deploy `lvmd` manually by themselves.

 Other components as well as CSI sidecar containers are provided as Docker container images, and will be deployed as Kubernetes objects.